4R3B3LatH34R7/MyanCalXL/README.md

 ## Acknowledgements and Thanks
 It all goes to Mr. Yan Naing Aye and to the people who asked a simple question like, "How do we convert Myanmar dates to Western Dates...and vice versa?"...

+## Further Information
+I searched and found that Mr. Yan Naing Aye has also a GitHub repo [here](https://github.com/yan9a/mmcal).
+I found that there are both Javascript version and C++ version over there but the Javascript code is more complicated for me there, so, I just used the more understandable code and explanations on his website.
+And there's an awesome realtime interactive calendar developed and shared by the same benefactor over [here](https://yan9a.github.io/mmcal/)